MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

 # Quickstart - Create and deploy a customer service virtual agent

 Dynamics 365 AI for Customer Service Virtual Agent Designer lets you quickly create and deploy your own customer service virtual agent.
-The virtual agent can chat with customers, ask the appropriate clarifying questions to identify issues, and guide each customer to a resolution.
+The virtual agent can chat with customers, ask clarifying questions to identify issues, and guide each customer to a resolution.

 This Quickstart takes you through the end-to-end experience of creating a virtual agent, adding topics, deploying your virtual agent, and analyzing data from your virtual agent.